 Professor: Tom Corbett | Fall 2017

-is a collaboration taught by John Folan and Tom Corbett between Carnegie Mellon's Integrative Design, Arts, and Technology Interdisciplinary Program and School of Architecture's Urban Design Build Studio on Project Re_Con.
-UDBS is a year-long architecture studio composed of fourth and fifth year Bachelor of Architecture, Master of Architecture, and Master of Architecture Engineering and Construction Management students that design, prototype, and construct low income housing projects within Pittsburgh.
+This course is a collaboration taught by John Folan and Tom Corbett between Carnegie Mellon's Integrative Design, Arts, and Technology Interdisciplinary Program and School of Architecture's Urban Design Build Studio on Project Re_Con.
+UDBS is a year-long architecture studio composed of Bachelor of Architecture, Master of Architecture, and Master of Architecture Engineering and Construction Management students that design, prototype, and construct low income housing projects within Pittsburgh.

 Sources: Pittsburgh Archieve, Healthy Ride, US Census, etc.

 Reality Computing Team: Marisa Lu, Vikas Yadav, Cody Sokas, Lexi Yan

 UDBS Team: Ankur Dobriyal, Yoonho Oh, Cassidy Rush, Jacob Clare, Jay Tyan